 She had created five previous versions of the sculptures over recent years, including one jointly with Laszlo, an artist, and another statue on display at the Research Center in Memphis.

 Each year, for the past several years, She and other prominent artists have helped create awareness and contributions to benefit the Las Vegas chapter of St. Jude Children’s Research Hospital by creating art sculptures for auction, with all proceeds going to St. Jude.
 So, when I was invited to participate, as other artists have in previous years, I was both honored and excited.

 I saw within Dorit’s sculpture a story of the mother/child relationship… a loving mother giving all she has, of both heart and soul, to her child in need – to give completely of herself.
 All part of the things she does for love.
-And these are the qualities that I see too, in my own mother.
+These are the qualities that I see in my mother, too.

-The Things We Do For Love is expressed three times: one side in English, one side in Spanish (“Las cosas que hacemos por amor…”), while the inside is sculpted in braille.
+The Things We Do For Love is expressed three times: one in English and one in Spanish (“Las cosas que hacemos por amor…”), while the inside is sculpted in braille.
 As an artist, I believe art should embrace love and share positivity with the world, and my sculpture invites a sensory experience as well.
 For me, that’s what love and art is all about.
 The connection — one human to another.

 • • • • •

 Learn more about the creation of my St. Jude sculpture “The things We Do For Love…” here > adcfa.com/things-love